 Read through our rent payment instructions.

 Pay the apartment rent monthly by the fourth day of each month.
-If the fourth day is on a weekend or a public holiday, the due date is the next working day.
 Any other fees, such as parking space rent and sauna and laundry fees, also usually have the same due date as the apartment rent.

 E-invoicing is an easy and eco-smart way to take care of rent payments.
 The invoice comes directly to your online bank, so that all payment information on the invoice is always automatically correct, eliminating the possibility of a typing error.
 Paying the invoice only requires pressing a few keys.

 Enabling e-invoicing also reduces the environmental load, as it reduces unnecessary paper consumption and the use of natural resources.
 The average climate impact of a paper invoice is four times that of an e-invoice.